-Since the Norse myths weren’t often written down, many modern day authors take liberties with the myths as they see fit.
+Since the Norse myths weren’t often written down, many modern-day authors take liberties with the myths as they see fit.
 Which is quite interesting.
-You’ll see when you read.
 In some books, Loki is just a trickster.
 In others, he’s downright evil.
 That sort of thing.
 That’s why some myths contradict each other.
 (Some of that also came from the original stories.)

 Sea of Trolls by Nancy Farmer

-One of my favorite fantasy series!!
-The Sea of Trolls trilogy is an epic adventurous of Vikings, mages, slavery, and trolls and a boy trying to save his sister.
+This is one of my favorite fantasy middle grade book series for tweens!!
+The Sea of Trolls trilogy is an epic Viking age adventure of Vikings, mages, slavery, trolls, and a boy trying to save his sister.
 I couldn’t put these books down.
+What will you think?

 Odd and the Frost Giants by Neil Gaiman